jac459/BroadlinkNeeo/README.md

 Be mindfull that the path should end by 'python-broadlink-master' (no '/' at the end.

 To launch the driver, you just need to run the command:
-==> node Broadlink.js
+==> node Broadlink.js setup
 1. First your driver will detect your broadlinks.
 You will be asked to give them a name.
 Please take note of these names and keep them for later.
 Choose simple one word names, it is case sensitive and avoid special caracter.
 For example: Living, Bedroom...
 If you don't knw the mac address of your broadlink and then don't know which one is detected, just unplug all broadlink but one.
 Then repeat for other devices you have.
 A config.js file will be created with the list of your broadlinks, their IP address and mac address.
 If a broadlink has its IP address changed, the driver will detect it and automatically correct it in the config file.
-Don't change this file if you don't know what you are doing (well in fact, just don't change this file, if not sure, delete it and a new one will be created).
+Don't change this file if you don't know what you are doing (well in fact, just don't change this file, if not sure, delete it and a new one will be created.
 2. Now you can edit the setting.js with other values.
 You need to decide how many drivers you want to create (in the drivers section.
         {"name":"LivingAC", "type":"AC", "broadlink":"Living"},
         {"name":"LivingTV", "type":"Custom", "broadlink":"Living"},